-Figure 10: Use of Iodized Salt among Households with Children under Five Years by Region, Rwanda
+Figure 10: Use of Iodized Salt among Households with Children under Five Years by Region, Uganda

 Iodine deficiency is known to cause goiter, cretinism (a severe form of neurological defect), spontaneous abortion, premature birth, infertility, stillbirth, and increased child mortality.
 One of the most serious consequences to child development is mental retardation caused by iodine deficiency disorder (IDD), which puts at stake social investments in health and education.
-IDD is the single most common cause of preventable mental retardation and brain damage in the world.
+IDD is the single-most-common cause of preventable mental retardation and brain damage in the world.
 It decreases the production of hormones vital to growth and development.
 Children with IDD can grow up stunted; apathetic; mentally retarded; and incapable of normal movement, speech, or hearing.
 IDD in pregnant women may cause miscarriage, stillbirth, and mental retardation in infants.

 The remedy for IDD is relatively simple.
 A teaspoon of iodine is all a person requires in a lifetime.
-Since iodine cannot be stored for long periods by the body, tiny amounts are needed regularly.
-In areas of endemic iodine deficiency, where soil and therefore crops and grazing animals do not provide sufficient dietary iodine to the population, food fortification and supplementation have proven to be highly successful and sustainable interventions.
+Since the body cannot store iodine for long periods, tiny amounts are needed regularly.
+In areas of endemic iodine deficiency, where soil and therefore crops and grazing animals do not provide sufficient dietary iodine for the population, food fortification and supplementation have proven to be highly successful and sustainable interventions.
 The fortification of salt or oil with iodine is the most common tool to prevent IDD.
 Iodized salt that is commercially packaged in plastic sacks and not stored properly can lose its concentration of iodine.
 Proper packaging and storage of iodized salt is essential to ensure that the population benefits from iodine fortification.

-• In Rwanda, 92 percent of households with children under five years use salt that has an adequate level of iodine to prevent IDD (≥15 ppm).
-Iodization of salt is lowest in the Butare and Gikongoro regions and is highest in Umutara.
+• In Uganda, 95 percent of households with children under five years use salt that has an adequate level of iodine to prevent IDD (≥15 parts per million).
+Iodization of salt is lowest in the Western region (87 percent) and is highest in the Eastern and Central regions (98 percent).

-Figure 10 Use of lodized Salt among Households with Children under Five Years by Region, Rwanda
+Figure 10 Use of lodized Salt among Households with Children under Five Years by Region, Uganda

-Figure 11: Night Blindness among Mothers of Children under Five Years, Rwanda
+Figure 11: Night Blindness among Mothers of Children under Five Years, Uganda